sergey-lapin/redux-import-export-monitor/README.md

 Redux Import Export Monitor
 ==============================

 A simple monitor for [Redux DevTools](https://github.com/gaearon/redux-devtools) that enables exporting, then importing the serialized state of a Redux application.
-It looks like a ```prompt()``` modal, but without the character limit (from what I've tested).
+It looks like a ```prompt()``` modal, but without as small of a character limit.

+#### Warning: This tool has limited use with extremely large app states.

 ### Installation